 Campers who need asthma inhalers and/or Epipens should bring one on the bus to camp and send another to camp in advance (using Postscriptions) or with the staff at the buses.

 Our Health Centre is stocked with generic over the counter medications for treating common ailments such as fevers, colds, headaches, tummy troubles, nasal and sinus congestion, allergies and allergic reactions, skin irritations and rashes, sore throats and coughs, menstrual pain, sunburns and insect bites, and general aches and pains.

 Personal over the counter medications should only be sent to camp if your camper requires a specific brand of medication or if they require it on a daily basis.
 Any over the counter medications brought to camp will be kept in the Health Centre.

 All Solelim campers will be educated about sun and heat safety at the beginning of the summer – we don’t want sunburns or dehydration to cause anyone to miss out on all the fun camp has to offer.
 Please review the following expectations with your camper before camp:

 Campers are expected to wear hats during all outdoor activities.
 Since hats are often easily misplaced, we recommend packing at least three to ensure your camper always has one on hand.

-Campers are expected to apply sunscreen at least twice a day: once before breakfast and again during rest hour before afternoon activities.
-Sunscreen brought to camp should be sweatproof, waterproof and offer a minimum protection of SPF 30.
+Campers apply sunscreen after breakfast and again during rest hour before afternoon activities.
+Sunscreen should be sweat proof, waterproof and offer a minimum protection of

 Campers are expected to carry a water bottle with them and to drink water throughout the day.
 We have water stations set up around camp so there is always water available.
 Bottled water is not allowed at camp.